Vidyashree0P/samsung-riscv/README.md

 ```

-### The values store in the 64 bits as shown below for the command "lui a2, 0x376"
+### The values store in the 64 bits as shown below for the command lui (Load Upper Immediate) "lui a2, 0x376"
 ![WhatsApp Image 2025-01-12 at 23 01 01_08654899](https://github.com/user-attachments/assets/15ceeffb-e9f9-45c9-874c-455d212d01ec)

-### Explanation of Key Commands and Options:
+### Explanation of Key Commands:
-1. addi = add immediately
-2. lui = load upper limited
+ 1. spike: This is the RISC-V ISA simulator (an instruction set simulator).
+Spike is commonly used for simulating and testing RISC-V programs.
+It emulates a RISC-V processor, running programs in a controlled environment.
+ 2. -d: This flag is for debugging mode.
+It tells Spike to run in debug mode, allowing step-by-step execution, inspecting registers, memory, etc. Useful for identifying issues and analyzing program behavior.
+ 3. pk: This refers to the proxy kernel, which acts as a lightweight operating system for RISC-V. The proxy kernel handles system calls and facilitates program execution in the simulated environment.
+ 4. addi (Add Immediate): addi sp,sp,-16
+    Adds an immediate value (-16) to the value in register sp and stores the result in register sp.
+ 5. lui (Load Upper Immediate): lui a2, 0x31
+    The value in 31 is shifted left by 12 bits and stored in the upper portion of the destination register.

 <details>
 <summary><b>Compile the C program using RISC-V GCC/SPIKE with the above optimization options.</b></summary>